OctopusDeploy/docs/docs/deployment-process/issue-tracking/jira.md

 2. In Octopus Deploy Configure the Release Note Options.

-    - **Jira username/password**: Set these values to allow Octopus to connect to Jira and retrieve Jira issue (work item) details when viewing packages or creating releases.
-If these are not provided, work items will not be displayed when viewing packages or creating releases.
-If they are provided the work item's title will be used as the work item link's description.
+    - **Jira username/password**: Set these values to allow Octopus to connect to Jira and retrieve the Jira issue (work item) title when viewing packages or creating releases.
+Note that if these credentials are not provided, work items will not be displayed when viewing packages or creating releases.

     Note: This needs to be a username and password as Jira Server does not support API tokens.